Migrant integration statistics - socioeconomic situation of young people

 Source data for tables and graphs

-This article uses labour force survey data and statistics on income and living conditions to examine the socioeconomic situation of young migrants.
-These two data sources are the most important official micro databases for comparative social and economic research into the situation of young people.
+The main part of the article uses labour force statistics (LFS) data and statistics on income and living conditions (EU-SILC) to examine the socioeconomic situation of young non-citizens and young foreign-born.

 Statistics on income and living conditions